AbitTheGray/Decay-Library/docs/GoldSrc/BSP.md

 }
 ```

-As you can see, the key may no be unique (but it will have same values, just use any of those).
+As you can see, the key may not be unique (but it will have same values, just use any of those).

 Common keys are:
 - `wad` = paths to `.wad` files used by the BSP file (relative to `Half-Life` directory, prefixed by `\sierra\half-life\`)